christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

 | Visual Code Grep Scanner| VISOR (visor_gops_parser)| C/C++ static code analysis     |
 | Shellcheck              | Consolidated System      | Compliance/Standards inspection|

 #### General Conventions - C / Bash / Ksh languages used

 ##### Unsafe Methods (APSC-DV-003210)

-Unsafe methods are those that have side-effects that are not understood properly or require elevated security privileges in order to perform their function.
+Unsafe methods are those that have side-effects that are not understood properly or require elevated security privileges to perform their function.
 No unsafe methods are utilized in this system.
 Functions such as strlen and related string manipulation functions are not used.
-Research into best C practices for unsafe functions was conducted and all relevent function calls replaced with known good representations of the same function.
+Research into best C practices for unsafe functions was conducted and all relevant function calls replaced with known good representations of the same function.

 Classic list of recognized unsafe functions: